w3f/Grants-Program/applications/blockpublisher.md

 The price discovery process is achieved through the adaptation of the [Shivarthu protocol](https://github.com/reaudito/shivarthu/blob/main/docs/shivarthu/Shivarthu.md) or schelling game.
 In the new modified version, as schelling game requires more computation for large number of jurors, drawing rounds are done offchain using zero knowledge proof ([an example code.](https://github.com/reaudito/anonymous-account-crates)

+## Integration with other social media
+The FOSS UI interface can be integrated with other FOSS social media platforms like Mastodon and Bluesky for cross-posting, increasing visibility of articles and posts.

 ### Ecosystem Fit